CanonicalLtd/maas-docs/en/manage-kvm-pods-networking.md

 MAAS uses macvlan if an interfaces constraint specifies a macvlan interface when composing a VM.

-You can configure the default macvlan mode of an existing pod using the CLI:
+You can configure the default macvlan mode of an existing KVM host using the
+CLI:

 ```bash
 maas $PROFILE pod update <pod-id> host=<host> default_macvlan_mode=<mode>